Time Poverty is the Success Barrier facing Most Female Founders

 Which seemed like the simple solution.

-(an organization committed to helping new female founded digital businesses start and stay in business,)
+(an organization committed to helping new female founded digital businesses blossom their business through access to affordable online education,)

 set out to prove in the only way that mattered that women owned businesses needed more funding, the numbers.